 This is where either the buyer or seller should consider the terms and condition of the buy sell contract before execution.

-When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti-Assignment Act in the case of Liberty Ammunition, Inc. v.
+When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Clause in the case of Liberty Ammunition, Inc. v.
 United States.
-The exceptions to the Act occur when:
+The exceptions to the Anti Assignment provision occur when: